mmm545/ShowPerms/README.md

 A plugin that allows you to see all the permission nodes on the server!

 ## Usage
-Run the command `showperms` and it will dump all the permission nodes.\
+Run the command `showperms` and it will dump all the permission nodes.
+## Permission
-Command permission: `showperms.command` It's given to op players by default.
+`showperms.command` It's given to op players by default.